Foreclosure: Contesting a foreclosure

 At least one textbook has attacked the paradox inherent in the tender rule—namely, if the borrower actually had enough cash to promptly pay the entire balance, they would have already paid it off and the lender would not be trying to foreclose upon them in the first place—but it continues to be the law in the aforementioned states.

 Occasionally, borrowers have raised enough cash at the last minute (usually through desperate fire sales of other unencumbered assets) to offer good tender and have thereby preserved their rights to challenge the foreclosure process.
 Courts have been unsympathetic to attempts by such borrowers to recover fire sale losses from foreclosing lenders.

 One noteworthy court case questions the legality of the foreclosure practice is sometimes cited as proof of various claims regarding lending.
 In the case First National Bank of Montgomery v.
 Jerome Daly, Jerome Daly claimed that the bank did not offer a legal form of consideration because the money loaned to him was created upon signing of the loan contract.
 The myth reports that Daly won, did not have to repay the loan, and the bank could not repossess his property.
 In fact, the "ruling" (widely referred to as the "Credit River Decision") was ruled a nullity by the courts.

 In a recent New York case, the Court rejected a lender's attempt to foreclose on summary judgment because the lender failed to submit proper affidavits and papers in support of its foreclosure action and also, the papers and affidavits that were submitted were not prepared in the ordinary course of business.
-Many borrowers' attorneys will establish a lender proof of compliance with the 90-day pre-foreclosure notice requirement in order to delay and prolong forecosure proceedings giving the borrower an extra 3 months to clean their record and pay off debt.
+Many borrowers' attorneys will establish a lender proof of compliance with the 90-day pre-foreclosure notice requirement in order to delay and prolong foreclosure proceedings giving the borrower an extra 3 months to clean their record and pay off debt.